Actors Are Not Just Entertainers

 To say the aim of art is to entertain, is like saying the aim of a good chef is present a beautiful looking meal that tastes bland and provides no actual sustenance.
 The aesthetics might be important to get people to taste the food in the first place, even to help them remember the meal for future.
 But the substance itself must be there if the person is to have grasped the true nature of their profession.

-Taking Back Responsibility
+Taking Responsibility as an Actor

 As artists we must entertain.
 But we must also do much much more.
 If we don't fight for the importance of substance in the stories we seek to tell, no one will.
 Then eventually we'll only have ourselves to blame when we inevitably do get to the higher sought echelons of our professions and find ourselves saying "Is this all there is?"